dinh2644/spellchecker/README.md

 - **Trie Data Structure:** The spellchecker leverages the power of the Trie data structure, which allows for fast lookup and insertion.
 - **Flask Backend:** The backend of the project is built with Flask, a Python web framework.
 It handles incoming requests, processes spellchecking logic, and serves the API endpoints.
 - **React Frontend:** The frontend is developed using React, a popular JavaScript library for building user interfaces.
 It provides a seamless and interactive user experience for inputting text and displaying spelling suggestions.
-- **Accurate Spellchecking:** The spellchecker uses the Trie data structure to efficiently search for potential misspelled words.
+- **Accurate Spellchecking:** The spellchecker uses the Trie data structure to efficiently store and search for potential misspelled words.
 It can handle a wide range of input words and provide accurate results by utilizing the Merriam Webster Collegiate Dictionary API.

 ## Getting Started